 This blog is about creativity…

 when ever I find beauty in one of nature’s treasures my first impulse is to draw it and then record it in my field journal.

 This blog is about communion with nature and sharing with others…

 and not so much about me, as it is about Naturizing.
-I naturize when I combine my passions for nature and exploration with my love of art to create personal records that can be shared with others to both teach and inspire.
+I naturize whenever I combine my passions for nature and adventure, with my love of art, into works that can be shared with others to both teach and inspire.

-By sharing my discoveries and passing on the passion through teaching I not only hope to inspire new creativity among artists, naturalists and kindred spirits but aim to promote what I call an Aesthetic Ethic – the philosophical belief that it is not only right but our moral responsibility to protect our planets natural heritage based on its intrinsic and diverse beauty and not just solely on its ecological, social or economic value.
-In other words, it’s OK and honorable to save a slice of earth, a plant or animal because its beautiful to look at!
+By sharing my art and passion for nature I not only hope to inspire new creativity among artists, naturalists and kindred spirits but aim to promote what I call an Aesthetic Ethic – my philosophical belief that it is not only right but our moral responsibility to protect our planets natural heritage based on its intrinsic and diverse beauty; not just solely on its ecological, social or perceived economic value.
+In other words, I think it’s OK, and honorable, to save a slice of earth, a plant or animal simply because its beautiful to look at!